apache2op/CODSOFT/README.md

-# CODSOFT
+# CODSOFT INTERNSHIP PROJECTS
-Web Development Internship Projects this is a repository dedicated to the internship projects made during my internship in CODSOFT
+Web Development Internship Projects
+: this is a repository dedicated to the internship projects made during my internship in CODSOFT